H-1B Cap Registration and Understanding Key RFE Issues

 National Interest Exception: Traveling to the United States during Covid19

-By David Cantor, Global Director of Client Relations, Davies & Associates
+By Global Director of Client Relations, Davies & Associates

 Recent months have proven to complicate matters for those seeking to travel to the United States.
 This is especially concerning for those that have serious matters to attend to within the United States – whether it be issues related directly business, academics or family.